core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The CBOR map includes the following configuration parameters, whose CBOR abbreviations are defined in {{pubsub-parameters}} of this document.

-* 'topic_name': A required field used as an application identifier.
+* 'topic-name': A required field used as an application identifier.
 It encodes the topic name as a CBOR text string.
 Examples of topic names include human-readable strings (e.g., "room2"), UUIDs, or other values.

-* 'topic_data': A required field (optional during creation) containing the CoAP URI of the topic data resource for subscribing to a pubsub topic.
+* 'topic-data': A required field (optional during creation) containing the CoAP URI of the resource for subscribing to a pubsub topic.
 It encodes the URI as a CBOR text string.
 This property may contain a fully formed URL including scheme and host or just the resource path when the topic-data is hosted by the broker.

 <!--
 TODO: Confirm with Cabo and Marco
 -->

-* 'resource_type': A required field used to indicate the resource type associated with topic resources.
+* 'resource-type': A required field used to indicate the resource type associated with topic resources.
 It encodes the resource type as a CBOR text string.
 The value should be "core.ps.conf".

-* 'media_type': An optional field used to indicate the media type of the topic-data resource.
+* 'media-type': An optional field used to indicate the media type of the topic-data resource.
 It encodes the media type as a CBOR text string (e.g.,"application/json").

-* 'target_attribute': An optional field used to indicate the attribute or property of the topic-data resource.
+* 'target-attribute': An optional field used to indicate the attribute or property of the topic-data resource.
 It encodes the attribute as a CBOR text string.
 Example attributes include "temperature".

-* 'expiration_date': An optional field used to indicate the expiration date of the topic.
+* 'expiration-date': An optional field used to indicate the expiration date of the topic.
 It encodes the expiration date as a CBOR text string.
 The value should be a date string in ISO 8601 format (e.g., "2023-03-31T23:59:59Z").
 The pubsub system can use this field to automatically remove topics that are no longer valid.

-* 'max_subscribers': An optional field used to indicate the maximum number of subscribers allowed for the topic.
+* 'max-subscribers': An optional field used to indicate the maximum number of subscribers allowed for the topic.
 It encodes the maximum number as a CBOR integer.
 If this field is not present, there is no limit to the number of subscribers allowed.
 The pubsub system can use this field to limit the number of subscribers for a topic.

-* 'observer_check': An optional field used to control the frequency at which the server hosting the topic_data will send a notification in a confirmable message to the observer.
+* 'observer-check': An optional field used to control the frequency at which the server hosting the topic-data will send a notification in a confirmable message to the observer.
 This prevents a client that is no longer interested or has disconnected from remaining indefinitely in the list of observers.
-Note that if the topic_data is not hosted by the broker but by another CoAP server it is up to that server to apply the observer_check value.
+Note that if the topic-data is not hosted by the broker but by another CoAP server it is up to that server to apply the observer-check value.

-### Topic Resource Representation {#topic-resource-representation}
+### Topic-Configuration Resource Representation {#topic-resource-representation}

-A topic is represented as a CBOR map containing the configuration properties of the topic as top-level elements.
+A topic-configuration is represented as a CBOR map containing the configuration properties of the topic as top-level elements.

 Unless specified otherwise, these are defined in this document and their CBOR abbreviations are defined in {{pubsub-parameters}}.